 Commit to joint accountability and quality assurance

 Criteria to Become a Clinical Practice School

-Proven record of high quality mentoring of student teachers
+- Proven record of high-quality support for student teachers

-Offers a curriculum that will provide experiences for student teachers to teach across the six Areas of Learning and Experiences within the Curriculum for Wales (for primary ITE programmes)
+- Offers a curriculum that will provide experiences for student teachers to teach across the six Areas of Learning and Experiences within the Curriculum for Wales

 Applications to become a Clinical Practice School will be considered by a selection panel comprising representatives from the Cardiff Partnership Strategic Board, including representatives from school, regional consortia and university.
 We aim to construct a community of Clinical Practice Schools that demonstrate best practice whilst representing regional diversity in school type, language and location.